hermit-os/libhermit/getting-started.md

    To change the default behavior, the environment variable `HERMIT_ISLE` is used to specify the (memory) location of the isle, while the environment variable `HERMIT_CPUS` is used to specify the cores.
    For instance, `HERMIT_ISLE=1 HERMIT_CPUS="3-5" /hermit/usr/tests/hello` starts a HelloWorld demo on the HermitCore isle 1, which uses the cores 3 to 5.
    The output messages are forwarded to the Linux proxy and printed on the Linux system.
-5. HermitCore's kernel messages of `isleX` are available via `cat /sys/hermit/isleX/log`.
+6. HermitCore's kernel messages of `isleX` are available via `cat /sys/hermit/isleX/log`.
-6. There is a virtual IP device for the communication between the HermitCore isles and the Linux system (see output of `ifconfig`).
+7. There is a virtual IP device for the communication between the HermitCore isles and the Linux system (see output of `ifconfig`).
    Per default, the Linux system has the IP address `192.168.28.1`.
    The HermitCore isles starts with the IP address `192.168.28.2` for isle 0 and is increased by one for every isle.
-7. More HermitCore applications are available at `/hermit/usr/{tests,benchmarks}` which is a shared directory between the host and QEmu.
+8. More HermitCore applications are available at `/hermit/usr/{tests,benchmarks}` which is a shared directory between the host and QEmu.

 ## Building and testing HermitCore as multi-kernel on a real machine

 *Note*: to launch HermitCore applications, root privileges are required.

 1. In principle you have to follow the tutorial above.
-   After the configuration (Step 2 in the [above tutorial](#building-and-testing-hermitcore-within-a-virtual-machine)) go to the subdirectory `linux`, which contains the source code of the Linux kernel.
+   After the configuration and building of the cross-compilers (Step 3 in the [above tutorial](#building-and-testing-hermitcore-within-a-virtual-machine)), a modified Linux kernel has to be installed.
+   Please clone the repository with the [modified Linux kernel](https://github.com/RWTH-OS/linux).
+   Afterwards switch to the branch `hermit` for a relative new vanilla kernel or to `centos`, which is compatible to CentOS 7.
    Configure the kernel with `make menuconfig` for your system.
    Be sure, that the option `CONFIG_HERMIT_CORE` in `Processor type and features` is enabled.
-2. Go back to the root directory of this repository and build with `make` the Linux kernel, the HermitCore kernel, the cross-compiler, and the demo applications.
-3. Install the Linux kernel and its initial ramdisk on your system (see descriptions of your Linux distribution).
+2. Install the Linux kernel and its initial ramdisk on your system (see descriptions of your Linux distribution).
    We recommend to disable Linux NO_HZ feature by setting the kernel parameter `nohz=off`.
-4. Register the HermitCore loader at your system with following command: `echo ":hermit:M:7:\\x42::/path2proyxy/proxy:" > /proc/sys/fs/binfmt_misc/register`, in which `path2proxy` defines the path to the loader.
+3. After a reboot of the system, register the HermitCore loader at your system with following command: `echo ":hermit:M:7:\\x42::/path2proyxy/proxy:" > /proc/sys/fs/binfmt_misc/register`, in which `path2proxy` defines the path to the loader.
-   You find the loader `proxy` after building the HermiCore sources in the subdirectory `hermit/tools` of the directory, which contains this *README*.
+   You find the loader `proxy` after building the HermiCore sources in the subdirectory `tools` of the directory, which contains this *README*.
-5. The IP device between HermitCore and Linux currently does not support IPv6.
+4. The IP device between HermitCore and Linux currently does not support IPv6.
    Consequently, disable IPv6 by adding following line to `/etc/sysctl.conf`: `net.ipv6.conf.mmnif.disable_ipv6 = 1`.
-6. Per default, the IP device uses a static IP address range.
+5. Per default, the IP device uses a static IP address range.
    Linux has to use `162.168.28.1`, where HermitCore isles start with `192.168.28.2` (isle 0).
    The network manager must be configured accordingly and therefore the file `/etc/sysconfig/network-scripts/ifcfg-mmnif` must be created with the following content:
 ```